vmware-tanzu/community-edition/docs/designs/tanzu-addon-packaging.md

         rawOptions: ["--wait-timeout=5m"]
 ```

-Each `todo` field above must be customized for your extensions, the fields
+Each `todo` field above must be customized for your add-ons, the fields
 definitions are as follows.

 * `metadata.name`: Name of the App CR that is deployed into the cluster